lidofinance/docs/docs/staking-modules/csm/guides/addresses.md

 If you fully understand the risks and are still willing to set custom `managerAddress` and `rewardAddress` when creating a Node Operator in CSM, reach out to the Lido contributors in Discord for a special CSM UI link.

-## Using smart contract as a reward address
+### Extended Manager Address permissions

-All the rules described above apply to the default behavior of CSM.
-However, there is a special feature called `extendedManagerPermissions` that allows users to change the default permissions of the `managerAddress` and `rewardAddress` to ease Node Operator management in the case when a smart contract (e.g., splitter) is used as a `rewardAddress`.
+An option exists, although not exposed by default in the standard CSM frontend, to give the `managerAddress` extended permissions to accommodate cases where a limited-capability smart contract may be used as a rewards address (e.g. a standard 0xSplits splitter contract).
+Since some operations by default can be performed only by `rewardAddress`, and not all smart contracts have the ability for arbitrary calls to be made via other addresses, in order to prevent the possibility of a non-changeable `rewardAddress`, this `extendedManagerPermissions` feature has been included.

 :::warning
 The `extendedManagerPermissions` option can only be set once during Node Operator creation.
 It can not be changed later on
 :::

-If the user selects to enable `extendedManagerPermissions` during Node Operator creation (Rewards address type => Smart contract in CSM UI), the following changes to the default rules depicted above apply:
+If the user selects to enable `extendedManagerPermissions` during Node Operator creation, the following changes to the default rules depicted above apply:

 - `rewardAddress` will not be able to reset `managerAddress`
 - `managerAddress` will be able to change `rewardAddress` without additional confirmation from the new address